Web-Sci-Section-1-Group-3-Remote/MarkeTree/README.md

 ## Marketplace project for Web Science Systems Development ITWS 4500 RPI

-To run the project, remember to <npm start>
+After clone the git repo, remember to run with "npm start"